the-ton-tech/scaled-ui-jetton/README.md

 Use the provided examples to adapt it to the environment of choice.

 ### Check deployment validity

+In order to determine if library has been deployed successfully:

+1. Find your librarian contract address in the explorer of choice
+2. Check that account status is active and balance is positive.
+If deployment failed, contract should return all incoming value to the sender
+3. Check that account code and data are set empty cell `x{}` or `96a296d224f285c67bee93c30f8a309157f0daa35dc5b87e410b78630a09cfc7` in hash view
+4. Take your **RAW** code hash, and pass it in upper case to [get_lib](https://dton.io/graphql/#query=%7B%0A%20%20get_lib(lib_hash%3A%20%228F452D7A4DFD74066B682365177259ED05734435BE76B5FD4BD5D8AF2B7C3D68%22)%0A%7D)
+5. `get_lib` result should be non-empty

 > ⚠️ **Important notice**
 Before performing any token mint, it is highly recommended